 You can download a copy of the by-laws here.

-We envision a community that is inclusive, democratic, respects and appreciates the cultural diversity of Canada, and where South Asian community plays an active and integrated role in all aspects of civic, political, social and cultural life of Canada.
+We envision a community that is inclusive, democratic, respects and celebrates the cultural diversity of Canada, and where the South Asian community plays an active and integrated role in all aspects of civic, political, social and cultural life of Canada.

 Our mission is to educate, showcase and promote the cultures of South Asia through cultural, literary and other events in Hamilton and beyond.

-- To promote a positive image of the South Asian community in Hamilton Region by showcasing South Asian cultures.
+● To promote a positive image of the South Asian community in Hamilton and Region by showcasing South Asian cultures.

-- To enable and facilitate South Asian Canadians to participate and integrate in the civic, political, social and cultural life of Canada.
+● To enable and facilitate South Asian Canadians to participate and integrate in the civic, social and cultural life of Canada.

 BE IT ENACTED as the by-laws of the South Asian Heritage Association of Hamilton and Region (SAHAHR) as follows:

-The Head office of the Organization shall be located in Hamilton-Burlington Region in the Province of Ontario at a location indicated in the Appendix.
-If the Board of Directors elects to change the location of the Head Office, the Appendix must be revised by the Secretary and approved by the Board.
+The Head office of the organization shall be located in the City of Hamilton-Burlington and Region in the Province of Ontario at a location indicated in the Appendix.
+If the Board of Directors elect to change the location of the Head Office, the Appendix must be revised by the Secretary and approved by the Board.

-1. The Special Provisions are: The organization shall be subject to the Charities Accounting Act and the Charitable Gifts Act of Ontario.
+1. The organization shall be subject to the Charities Accounting Act, 1990 and the Charitable Gifts Act, 1990 of Ontario.